 How to Play Texas Hold'Em

-One of the most popular poker games in the world.
+Learn the rules of one of the most popular poker games in the world.

-Texas Hold’Em Poker
+Texas Hold’Em Poker Rules

 Texas Hold’Em is one of the most popular poker games in the world and is a great party game for friends and family.
 While you don’t need to bet anything to play, we definitely recommend either getting a set of poker chips, grabbing a few stacks of pennies, or some snacks to bet with, just to keep things interesting.

 Before getting into the gameplay itself, let's cover a few important terms for learning how to play Texas Hold’Em.

 - Pot - This is the sum of everything that is being wagered during a game of poker

 - Ante - The ante is an amount all players at the table must pay into the pot so they can be dealt into the game.
 Texas Hold'em is typically played with blinds (see definition below) instead of antes.
 However, it's still good to know the term.
 Some higher level tournament play uses both antes and blinds.